Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 Living Second: Brady Russell, sponsor

-S2S: Heather Toye and April Phillips, teacher sponsors; Military Student Transition Consultant: Ronnie Williamson
+S2S: Heather Addington and April Phillips, sponsors; Military Student Transition Consultant: LTC Ronnie Williamson

 Encouraging 100% acceptance is a hallmark of this successful program that brings military-connected and civilian kids together.
 Student 2 Student welcomes incoming students to their new school and helps departing students prepare for their next school.
 An intensive training program conducted under the close supervision of a teacher or school counselor, S2S flourishes in high schools across the country and overseas.

 The K-Pop Club allows students to emerge themselves into Korean culture through the music genre K-Pop or Korean Pop.
 It is a student run organization intended to enhance cooperation and musicianship through group choreographies and school assembly performances.

 Steele Tabletop Club: Ryan Talley and Andrew Sutton, sponsors